 Defined as "a photograph that one has taken of oneself, typically one taken with a smartphone or webcam and uploaded to a social media website," the selfie garnered a rather mortifying 17,000 percent increase in usage since the previous year, according to Oxford's editors.
 And while Word of the Year is usually shared by two different words from the UK and the US respectively (for example, last year's words were "omnishambles" and "GIF"), selfie steamrolled the competition and won the title on both sides of the pond, proving that selfies are more than just a passing trend; they are a global phenomenon.

 Here in 2014, the selfie has shown no signs of decline.
-Type #selfie into the Instagram search engine and it will turn up 89,044,418 posts (at time of press - a number that increased by over eight million since I started writing this article) and counting. #Me is the third most popular hashtag on Instagram, with well over 200 million posts, and examples of global selfie madness abound, from funeral selfies (which, according to a newspaper in Alabama, are also known as "corpsies"), to crying selfies (look it up on Buzzfeed, and feel simultaneously horrified and transfixed, sort of like watching a car crash), to the ubiquitous duck face selfie (for some reason still not illegal in any countries - I checked).
+Type #selfie into the Instagram search engine and it will turn up 89,044,418 posts (at time of press - a number that increased by over eight million since I started writing this article) and counting. #Me is the third most popular hashtag on Instagram, with well over 200 million posts, and examples of global selfie madness abound, from funeral selfies (which, according to a newspaper in Alabama, are also known as "corpsies"), to crying selfies (look it up on Buzzfeed, and feel simultaneously horrified and transfixed), to the ubiquitous duck face selfie (staaaahp).

 In a New York Times op-ed from 2011, author Jonathan Franzen noted the "transformation, courtesy of Facebook, of the verb 'to like' from a state of mind to an action that you perform with your computer mouse, from a feeling to an assertion of consumer choice.
 And liking, in general, is commercial culture's substitute for loving."

-It's a depressing and rather terrifying place we've ended up, it seems.
-And indeed, I agree with all of the above points, which represent only a miniscule portion of the ongoing discourse on social media, on the selfie and its implications and everything that goes along with it.
+Of course, the above points represent only a minuscule portion of the ongoing discourse on social media, on the selfie and its implications and everything that goes along with it.
 It is a discourse that often dips back into history, comparing the onslaught of selfie syndrome with the invention of the camera, with the first self-portrait, with the first time someone saw their own reflection in a lake.
 But what's important to note is that while valuable, nearly all of this discourse is coming exclusively from the Western world.

 Meanwhile, here in the little country of Thailand, it's safe to say that the social media obsession has reached boiling point.
 In early 2013, a report established that 80 percent of Bangkok's population have registered Facebook accounts (compared to under 50 percent of America's).
 Meanwhile, Bangkok has held the top spot for most Instagrammed place in the world for two years running.
 In 2012, it was Suvarnabhumi Airport.
 In, 2013 it was…Siam Paragon.
 Yes.
 The most Instagrammed place on the entire planet is a mall in Bangkok.